Women in Turkish politics: Governor

 Turkey's first female governor was Lale Aytaman.
-Aytaman, who served as the governor of Muğla between 1991-1995, was appointed to this position by President Turgut Özal.
+Aytaman, who served as the governor of Muğla between 1991 and 1995, was appointed to this position by President Turgut Özal.
 Meanwhile, Turkey's first female district governor is Özlem Bozkurt Gevrek.
 She served in the Orta district of Çankırı in 1995.
 After these years, the number of female governors and district governors increased rapidly.

 Local governments

+The first Turkish female mayor was Sadiye Hanım who was elected as the mayor of the town of Kılıçkaya in 1930.

 The first female muhtar (village head) in Turkey was Gülkız Ürbül, who became the muhtar of Demircidere village (now Karpuzlu) in the Çine district of Aydın Province in 1933.
 In the elections, she ran against seven male candidates.
-The first female city mayor was Müfide İlhan, who was elected as the mayor of Mersin in 1950.
+The first female major city mayor was Müfide İlhan, who was elected as the mayor of Mersin in 1950.